draconicpower/TaskManager/README.md

 Local

 Install Xammp
-Place All Files Into HTDOCS Folder In Xampp
+Place All Files Into the HTDOCS Folder In Xampp
 Open Xampp Run SQL and Apache
-Create DataBase with provided Import
+Create a database with the provided Import
-Open Project in google with localhost/(path)
+Open Project in Google with localhost/(path)

 OR